ratcashdev/mitemp/README.md

 ----

-## Projects Depending on `mitemp`
+## Projects Depending on `mitemp_bt`

 The following shows a selected list of projects using this library:

-* https://github.com/ThomDietrich/miflora-mqtt-daemon - An MQTT Client/Daemon for Smart Home solution integration
+* https://github.com/ThomDietrich/mitemp_bt-mqtt-daemon - An MQTT Client/Daemon for Smart Home solution integration
-* https://home-assistant.io/components/sensor.miflora/ - Integration in Home Assistant
+* https://home-assistant.io/components/sensor.mitemp_bt/ - Integration in Home Assistant